 A problem encountered when analysing big datasets is the purity of the data.
 ‘We’re often trying to detect a signal in the midst of a lot of noise,’ says Meulman.
 As an example, she mentions a study in the area of metabolomics.
 This study is looking at identical twins, with the question: is the metabolic system of the twins more similar than can be explained by chance?
 ‘Analyses of blood and urine produce vast quantities of data, but these data are always complex,’ explains Meulman.
 ‘For example, one of the twins may have had breakfast that morning, and the other not.’
 There are also many variables in such datasets that are completely irrelevant.
 Meulman and her colleagues use the latest techniques to filter out the noise variables and thus to detect similarities.

 On the basis of statistical learning, the Leiden statisticians are also looking for ways to improve classical statistics with techniques devised in machine learning, an area within computer science.
 ‘I’m currently working on the reproducibility crisis: the fact that when research is repeated, it often doesn’t produce the same results,’ says Grünwald.
-‘This may be because a researcher conducted extra experiments after his first findings weren’t significant enough to permit a firm conclusion.
+‘This may be because a researcher conducted extra experiments if his first findings weren’t significant enough to permit a firm conclusion.
 This creates a distorted picture: a purely chance result can suddenly appear significant.
 There are statistical methods to correct for this, but they’re very complicated.
 I’m now trying to improve those methods by applying ideas from machine learning and information theory.’